Obtaining justice in truck accident cases is not easy.

 - The truck driver was on the road too long

-There are also several issues inherent to the trucking industry that can easily lead to accidents:
+There are also several issues inherent to the trucking industry:

 - Inadequate driver training